anyscale/madewithml.github.io/docs/courses/mlops/docker.md

 ```

 !!! note
-    If our application required multiple containers for different services (API, database, etc.) then we can bring them all up at once using the [docker compose](https://docs.docker.com/compose/){:target="_blank"} functionality and scale and manage them using a container orchestration system like [Kubernetes](https://kubernetes.io/){:target="_blank"}.
+    If our application required multiple containers for different services (API, database, etc.) then we can bring them all up at once using the [docker compose](https://docs.docker.com/compose/){:target="_blank"} functionality and scale and manage them using a container orchestration system like [Kubernetes (K8s)](https://kubernetes.io/){:target="_blank"}.
 If we're specifically deploying ML workflows, we can use a toolkit like [KubeFlow](https://www.kubeflow.org/){:target="_blank"} to help us manage and scale.

 ## Debug